 “Watch out!
 Kelly Magee is about to capture your imagination and intellect and heart with her stunning new collection.
 Body Language reveals a fresh, versatile talent as Magee’s idiosyncratically real characters travel this rich, contradictory country.
 The eleven stories are by turns smart, sensual, witty, compassionate, energetic and nimble.
 This debut collection will wake you up, provoke laughter and tears, and make you grateful to be human.” –Valerie Miner, author of Abundant Light and The Low Road

 “Kelly Magee writes like an angel, but she’s got the devil in her.
 Who’d expect to empathize with a couple of punks mugging people at an ATM machine?
 In Magee’s world, a father teaches his daughters how to jump off a roof, a drag queen and a lesbian sleep together and love each other, a girl plunges her hand into her lover’s fish tank and draws out a gold fish, feels “the motor buzzing in her hand.”
 Magee holds her readers in the palm of her hand: she has all the power in the world over us.” –Michelle Herman, author of Dog

-A chapbook of prose poems co-written with Kristina Marie Darling and Carol Guess.
-Buy it at dancing girl press!
+From dancing girl press, History of My Locked Wrist, a chapbook of prose poems written with Kristina Marie Darling and Carol Guess.